-* Instant New York Times Bestseller!
+* Two months on the New York Times bestseller list!

 “Pink’s deeply researched but never boring study could be a turning point.” —Wall Street Journal

 “Pink should change many people’s understanding of timing with this book, which provides insights from little-known scientific studies in an accessible way. . . .
 By the book’s end, readers will be thinking much more carefully about how they divide up their days and organize their routines.” —Publishers Weekly